jeronimo08/myrepo/README.md

 ## write down your answer after "## ---|" in the next line.
 Provide code as you will
 ## ----|

+summary (Pain_long)
+table (Pain_long)

+Here we are able to see summary statistics of the data set called Pain_long.
+Using the "summary" function we are able to get descriptive statistics such as median, q1, and q2, etc. And in the table format, we're able to get the frequencies of all the values of 0-4.

 ```
 # Bonus